- You must be worried or even angry when encountering update errors on your computer, right? Just relax since it’s happening to all users.

 - A new cmd window appears.
 Type sfc /scannow and hit the Enter key.

-- Wait until scan and repair process is finished.
+- Wait until the scan and repair process is finished.

 Alternatively, you can also run the Deployment Image Servicing and Management tool which is pertinent to fix corrupt system files.